cqse/teamscale-jacoco-agent/USAGE.md

 1. Make the `-c` parameter more concrete so it only includes the correct version of your application
 2. Use the `-f` and `-e` to exclude one of the duplicates.
 Make sure to exclude the right one or you might not get accurate coverage for those files!
 3. (Discouraged!)
-You can use the `-d` parameter to simply suppress these errors.
+You can use the `-d true` parameter to simply suppress these errors.
 Note, however, that coverage reported for these duplicated classes may be inaccurate!

 ### How to change the log level